'Don't gamble with our lives;' Georgia Power draws ire over Bartow coal ash disposal plans

-Georgia Power drew heavy criticism Thursday night over plans to bury more than 20 million cubic yards of coal ash at its Plant Bowen in Bartow County.
+Georgia Power drew heavy criticism Thursday, Oct.
+14 over plans to bury more than 20 million cubic yards of coal ash at its Plant Bowen in Bartow County.

 “Please don’t gamble with our lives,” Vicki Freeman of Atlanta pleaded during an online public hearing on the proposal.
 “Mandate that Georgia Power move that coal ash to a safe landfill with a proper liner.”